Zhuo Qun Song: Post-IMO

 Song graduated from Phillips Exeter Academy in 2015.

 Song attended Princeton University where he graduated in 2019 with a Bachelor of Arts in Mathematics.

 During his time at Princeton, Song was part of the team that participated in the Putnam Competition.
 His team won second place in 2016 and third place in 2017.

+Song interned as a trader at Jane Street Capital during the summers of 2017 and 2018.
 Song was previously a Quantitative Researcher at Citadel LLC.
-He is currently a graduate student at the University of Illinois Urbana–Champaign.
-He also has been lead coach for Canadian IMO team since 2020.
+As of 2022, he is a graduate student at the University of Illinois Urbana–Champaign.
+He also has been lead coach for the Canadian IMO team since 2020.